 The danger lay in living life in a lifeless (less than happy) manner.
 This is danger at its worst.
 To forgo happiness is a criminal offense to the soul.
 That it is.

 And today?
 What has become of the danger?

 It has gone, mostly.
-Yes the danger has faded and in its place lies a freedom only known to those of us who have been shackled by the whims and ideas of others.
+Yes, the danger has faded and in its place lays a freedom only known to those of us who have been shackled by the whims and ideas of others.